ondrejkonec/ondrejkonec/README.md

 # Independent web developer and web designer

 - 🎨  I’m currently creating design system for **RENOMIA, a.s.** and their internal applications
-- 💻 Also creating front-end and UI pattern library for **Elpida.cz** - Czech organization that helps seniors
+- 💻  Also creating web design and front-end for **Elpida.cz** - Czech organization that helps seniors
 - 📖  I’m currently reading book called "**Form Design Patterns**" by Adam Silver and "**Design Systems**" by Alla Kholmatova
-- ✏️ I’m currently writing article about "**Print design and CSS**"
+- ✏️  I’m currently writing article about "**Design Systems**"
-- 💼 I’m **available** for new front-end collaborations with designers and developers.

 ### Connect with me: